 2. Amsterdam-Lille by Coach

 The coach is a cheap and convenient way to travel between Amsterdam and Lille.
-There are 3 bus companies which operate Amsterdam-Lille services and travel times can be as fast as 3 hours 30 mins.
+There are 2 bus companies which operate direct Amsterdam-Lille services.

 The main coach stop at Lille is located on Boulevard de Turin, directly outside of Lille Europe train station.

 The Amsterdam-Lille coach journey with Flixbus takes an average of about 5 hours and singles start from around €16.

 Blablabus (formerly OUIBUS) operates a daily service between Amsterdam Sloterdijk and Lille – however the service has been temporarily suspended.
 Journey times is about 3 hours 50 mins and one-way fares start at €13.

 If you are on a tight budget then the coach is probably the best way to travel Amsterdam-Lille.